testillano/h2agent/README.md

 ## Server-triggered client flows with serverEvent source

 When a server provision triggers a client provision (via `clientProvision.<id>` target), the client provision can read data directly from the originating server event using the `serverEvent` source.
-This avoids copying fields to intermediate `globalVar` variables and is the recommended approach when the client request must be built from server request data.
+This avoids copying fields to intermediate `vault` variables and is the recommended approach when the client request must be built from server request data.

 **Source syntax:** `serverEvent.<method>.<uri>.<event-number>.<json-path>`